peterkaptein/realtimeinteractionsPOC/README.md

     })
 ```

-To dispatch user-events over multiple connected clients, you simply add the following code (example) to the constructor of your component:
+To dispatch (user)events messages, to be received by any other connected client that is subscribed to the subject(s), you simply add the following code (example) to the constructor of your component:

 ```typescript
     // Get socket client